 By Joel Wuesthoff, Esq. and Sankara Shanmugam

-Data privacy has been front page news in the wake of massive data breaches during the past several months.
+Data privacy has been front page news in the wake of massive data breaches.
 In one case, hackers nabbed credit card information from some 40 million unsuspecting customers of a large retailer.
 This breach is just one example of why the growing number of organizations that are handling sensitive data for everything from data hosting to payment processing to cloud storage and beyond are looking to counsel who understand the intricacies of data privacy – and can effectively manage the associated risks.

 Due to the explosion in data, through traditional and new forms of media, combined with the ever-evolving regulatory landscape, privacy and data protection are fast-growing areas in the legal profession.